Updated: Mar 22

-Main chemical components from the aerial parts of the plan: monoterpenes; alpha-pinene, beta-pinene, limonene and the sesquiterpene; delta-cadinene.
+Main chemical components from the aerial parts of the plant: monoterpenes; alpha-pinene, beta-pinene, limonene, and sesquiterpene; delta-cadinene.

 See more amazing research about Rhododendron anthopogon essential oil from PubMed

-This is one of our favorite topical blends to strengthen and restore overburdened systems; calm nervous tension; and stress related conditions.
+This is one of our favorite topical blends to strengthen and restore overburdened systems, calm, nervous tension and stress-related conditions.